elastic/apm-agent-nodejs/CONTRIBUTING.md

     * See the [Commit message guidelines](#commit-message-guidelines) below.
-    * If your changes will be visible to users of this package, then add an item to the "Unreleased" section of [the changelog](./CHANGELOG.asciidoc).
+    * If your changes will be visible to users of this package, then add an item to the "Next" section of [release notes](docs/release-notes/index.md).
     * If you are changing usage of this package, are there updates under "docs/" that should be made?